jtopjian/openstack-workshop/04-neutron.md

   * neutron-server: accepts HTTP/REST api calls.
   * neutron-dhcp-agent: handles DHCP for the instances.
-  * neutron-plugin-linuxbridge: uses the standard Linux Bridge as the network backend.
+  * neutron-plugin-openvswitch-agent: uses Open vSwitch as the network backend.
+  * neutron-plugin-ml2: The Neutron ML2 Plugin
   * neutron-metadata-agent: handles metadata proxying to the Nova metadata service
   * neutron-l3-agent: handles L3 routing such as virtual routers